HopeCollegeSuperresolutionMicroscope/FiducialLiveTracking_MavenFriendly/README.md

             MMRunEnvironmentDir: The path of the directory for Micro-Manager.
 Typically (C:\\Program Files\\Micro-Manager-1.4)

+            [For Testing as ImageJ Plugin]
+            IJRunEnvironmentDir: The Directory for a non-Micro-Manager installation of ImageJ
+            IJApp: The Application to run after copying the plugin to above ImageJ (ImageJ-win64.exe for Fiji-win64)

             debug.address:  Port Address on which to listen for the remote debugger.
 Whatever it's set to should be the address the debugger is attached to after running debug.

-      - Two Build Profiles Exist for this project:
+      - Three Build Profiles Exist for this project:

             debug-attach-remote: Compiles and Builds your current code into the micro-manager installation and waits for a remote debugger to attached.

             run:  Compiles and Builds your current code into micro-manager installation and starts it.

+            run-imagej-plugin: Compiles and Builds your current code into an installation of ImageJ (assuming executables like Fiji)

       - If in Netbeans, right click project->properties.
 Select the Actions Tab and select debug and run.
         In each action tab set